azsk/AzTS-docs/07-On demand scan as an API/README.md

 4. When the **Register an application** page appears, enter your application's registration information:

-    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, such as client-app.
+    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app..

     - In the **Supported account types** section, select **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**.